ivangfr/springboot-keycloak-openldap/README.md

 - Stop `simple-service` application
   - If it was started with `Maven`, go to the terminal where it is running and press `Ctrl+C`
-  - If it was started as a Docker container, run the command below
+  - If it was started as a Docker container, run in a terminal the command below
     ```
     docker stop simple-service
     ```

-- Stop and remove docker-compose containers, networks and volumes
+- Stop and remove docker-compose containers, networks and volumes, run the command below in `springboot-keycloak-openldap` root folder
   ```
   docker-compose down -v
   ```